 In-Depth Look Into iOS 10 – Whats New and Good – The Maps app has also undergone some big changes with a new simpler look and features.
 Sliding up from the bottom will display suggestions on places you are likely to visit next based on time of the day based on your routine or saved calendar events.

 Maps will display the location for home, work and locations from upcoming calendar events.
-Maps will integrate closely with CarPlay and now you can find where you parked your car with the help of CarPlay/Bluetooth.
-Maps will also display weather information or the area being viewed.
+Maps will integrate closely with CarPlay, and now you can find where you parked your car with the help of CarPlay/Bluetooth.
+Also, it will display weather information or the area being viewed.

 The opening of Maps for 3rd party developers allows for extensions to be added which will allow making restaurant reservations and booking cabs.